Citigroup Maintains Steven Madden (SHOO) Buy Recommendation

 What is the Fund Sentiment?

 There are 623 funds or institutions reporting positions in Steven Madden.
-This is a decrease of 4 owner(s) or 0.64% in the last quarter.
-Average portfolio weight of all funds dedicated to SHOO is 0.24%, an increase of 13.94%.
-Total shares owned by institutions increased in the last three months by 1.97% to 97,730K shares.
-The put/call ratio of SHOO is 1.92, indicating a bearish outlook.
+This is an increase of 1 owner(s) or 0.16% in the last quarter.
+Average portfolio weight of all funds dedicated to SHOO is 0.23%, an increase of 12.50%.
+Total shares owned by institutions increased in the last three months by 1.46% to 97,783K shares.
+The put/call ratio of SHOO is 1.79, indicating a bearish outlook.

 What are Other Shareholders Doing?